MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 You have successfully deactivated the usage of foreign identity providers, such as Google and Facebook in Office 365 Message Encryption.

-## Task 3 – Test default OME template
+## Task 3 – Test default branding template

 You must confirm that no social IDs dialog is displayed for external recipients when receiving a message protected with Office 365 Message Encryption from users of your tenant and they need to use the OTP at any time accessing the encrypted content.